ap4347/2102/docs/09-Lecture.md

 \end{align*}

-Here is an example that describes a geometric distribution: starting at a fixed time, we observe the sex of each newborn child at a certain hospital until a girl (_G_) is born.
+Here is an example that describes a geometric distribution: starting at a fixed time, we observe each newborn child at a certain hospital until a girl (_G_) is born.
 Let _P(G) = p = 0.55_ and assume that successive births are independent.

 ### dgeom() Function {-}